 Distribution: This primarily Mexican and Central American species occurs from the southwestern United States south to Nicaragua.
 In New Mexico, it occurs only in Hidalgo County, where it is found regularly in several canyons (e.g., Skeleton, Whitmire, Cottonwood, and Clanton) in the Peloncillo Mountains and, occasionally, in the Animas Mountains (e.g., in the vicinity of Indian Creek Canyon).
-As in Arizona, the species requires dense pine-oak woodlands and oak woodlands just below the pine-oak zone in New Mexico, especially favoring oak riparian areas in mountain canyons and dense woodlands on adjacent north-facing slopes (Marshall 1957).
+In New Mexico, the species appears to favor oak and pine riparian areas in mountain canyons, and dense oak-pinyon-juniper woodlands on adjacent north-facing slopes (Marshall 1957, NMDGF files).

-Current Status: The species was listed as threatened by New Mexico in 1990, as the status of the small resident population in the Peloncillo Mountains became better understood.
-First detected in the state in 1974 (Ligon and Brenowitz 1976), it was found to be resident in small numbers in early 1990 (Williams and Hubbard 1990).
-Subsequent NMDGF surveys through the 1990s documented the extent of the Peloncillo Mountains population, and 15 occupied territories were located in four canyons in that range in 2000 (Williams 2000).
+Current Status: Whiskered Screech-Owl was first detected in the state in 1974 (Ligon and Brenowitz 1976), and was listed as threatened by NMDGF in 1990, as the status of the population in the Peloncillo Mountains became somewhat better understood (Williams and Hubbard 1990).
+During the 1990s, NMDGF surveyed portions of four canyons in the Peloncillo Mountains, and recorded 15 occupied territories (Williams 2000).
 Individuals have been also reported from three sites in the Animas Mountains, most recently in May 2016.
-Owls abandoned one Peloncillo Mountain canyon in 2 years subsequent to a prescribed fire in 1997, as none were located there in 1998 or 1999, but they reoccupied the canyon in 2000.
+Owls abandoned one Peloncillo Mountain canyon for two years after a prescribed fire in 1997, but they reoccupied the canyon in 2000.
 Nine territories were located in Skeleton Canyon in the Peloncillo Mountains in 2006 (Williams 2006), and 7 territories were located there in 2008 (Walker 2009).
-Nineteen individuals (at 12 survey points) responded to an informal playback survey of Clanton Canyon in March 2017 (eBird; Wally Egelhoff).
+Nineteen individuals (at 12 survey points) responded to an informal playback survey of Clanton Canyon adjacent to Geronimo Trail in March 2017 (eBird; Wally Egelhoff).
 Birdwatchers report sightings nearly every year in the Peloncillo Mountains, primarily from Clanton Canyon.
+In 2024, NMDGF has initiated a broadscale mulit-year survey effort to better determine distribution and abundance of Whiskered Screech-Owl in the Peloncillo Mountains.